-Providing space and science-related companies strategic advice and practical assistance with federal decision-makers to develop solutions for today's space exploration and scientific challenges.
+Providing strategic advice and practical assistance to create opportunities and develop solutions for today's space exploration and scientific challenges.

 Just as with the abovementioned space program, Cornerstone's experience extends deep into science and research programs directed through the National Science Foundation (NSF) as well as through the policy-making activities of the President's Office of Science and Technology Policy.
 Specific work performed by Cornerstone personnel through the NSF has been in the areas of mathematics; computer and information science; geophysics, including oceanography and atmospheric sciences; physical science; social and behavioral science; and polar programs, including research conducted in the Arctic and Antarctic regions.
 Additional experience has been garnered through participation in the development and construction of numerous NSF sponsored projects, including new research and living facilities at the South Pole; the Large Hadron Collider in Switzerland; a new high altitude, atmospheric research airframe to be operated by the National Corporation for Atmospheric Research in Boulder, Colorado; two different earthquake-related research programs, and the new Gemini telescopes located in Chile and on Muana Kea on the Island of Hawaii, among others.
 The breadth of experience in this field links important relationships with numerous academic institutions to both NSF and OSTP personnel, and to important decision and policy-makers on Capitol Hill.

 Primary Services Offered

 - Intelligence gathering, issue monitoring, and policy analysis

 - Relationship building and branding management

 - Design and implementation of government relations and lobbying campaigns to secure measurable legislative and administrative results